ppetrovtv/pine_script_docs/source/appendix/Pine_version_3_migration_guide.rst

     e = d + 1
     f := e + close

-Resolving a problem with a mutable variable in a ``security`` expression
+Resolving a problem with a mutable variable in a "security" expression
 ------------------------------------------------------------------------

 When you migrate script to version 3 it's possible that after removing